|

 Charting the Path to Prevention Across the Mid-South

 Over the past several months, the HPV Cancer Prevention Program has engaged in HPV vaccination efforts with organizations across the Mid-South.
-The team participated in the Missouri Immunization Coalition Conference in June and the Arkansas Immunization Summit and the Tennessee Immunization Summit in November.
+The team participated in the Missouri

+data, how transmission is affecting various communities, and the importance of prevention through vaccination.
+COVID-19 vaccinations can be administered with other important vaccines without regard to timing.
+This means that children and adolescents can receive the COVID-19 and HPV vaccines at the same medical visit.
 As a result of the COVID-19 pandemic, we have seen an increase in the number of missed medical visits and a deficit in the number of initiated and completed HPV vaccinations.
-Now is a critical time to get HPV vaccination rates back on track.
+Now is a critical time to get HPV vaccination rates back on

+track.
 You can find additional summit information, including speaker bios, presentations and resources, on the respective summit webpages.

 National Influenza Vaccination Week Extends through December 11

 National Influenza Vaccination Week, which runs from December 5 –11, is a time to encourage anyone age 6 months and older to get their annual flu shot.
 This applies especially to those at highest risk for severe complications and hospitalizations.
+Flu remains a significant public health concern.
+Go online to obtain social media content messages, posters, patient reminder messages, customizable photo frames and social story templates to help share flu vaccination information.
+To learn more about National Influenza Vaccination Week or share this important information within your networks, go to the CDC’s National Influenza Vaccination Week website.

 Resources for Getting Back on Track with HPV and Other Vaccinations

-The COVID-19 pandemic has resulted in a steep decline in HPV vaccinations for adolescents who are publicly insured.
+“Don’t Wait.
+Vaccinate.”
+Toolkit The COVID-19 pandemic has resulted in a steep decline in HPV vaccinations for adolescents who are publicly insured.
 This represents about 1.4 million missed doses among this group alone.

 The St. Jude HPV Cancer Prevention Program is a member and partner of the Unity Consortium focused on increasing adolescent vaccination coverage.
 According to a June 2021 Unity survey, 1 in 4 parents think that “well visits can wait or are not urgent right now.”
 As a result, many adolescents are behind on routine vaccinations.
 This concern prompted Unity, along with Unity Consortium board of directors, officers and members, to share a letter with health care providers urging them to act and help reverse this trend.

 Unity's Don't Wait.
 Vaccinate.
 Partner Toolkit also provides health care providers with messaging, social media posts, and template letters for parents and caregivers in order to increase adolescent vaccination coverage.
+“Let's

-“Let's Play Catch Up” Campaign
+Play Catch Up” Campaign

 The CDC launched the “Let's Play Catch Up” campaign this fall in an effort to include well checks and age-appropriate vaccinations as part of childhood routines that are returning after the COVID-19 pandemic.